OctopusDeploy/blog/blog/2021-05/octopus-release-2021-q2/index.md

 Octopus 2021 Q2 delivers a better cloud experience.

-Now you can Export/Import Projects, scale Octopus Cloud as your needs grow, take advantage of Azure's Zip Deploy technology, and integrate Octopus more easily with GitHub Actions and Terraform.
+Now you can Export/Import Projects, scale Octopus Cloud as your needs grow, take advantage of Azure App Service capabilities, and integrate Octopus more easily with GitHub Actions and Terraform.

 Please let us know what you think, by leaving a comment here or in our [Community Slack](https://octopus.com/slack).